Pakistan has ‘credible evidence’ of India links to killings of 2 Pakistanis

 “If a citizen of ours has done anything good or bad, we are ready to look into it.
 Our commitment is to the rule of law.”

-Following his comments, Canada’s Trudeau said the US indictment had softened India’s stance towards Canada.
+After his comments, Trudeau said the US indictment had softened India’s stance towards Canada.

-“I think there is a beginning of an understanding that they can’t bluster their way through this and there is an openness to collaborating in a way that perhaps they were less open before,” he said.
+“I think there is a beginning of an understanding that they can’t bluster their way through this, and there is an openness to collaborating in a way that perhaps they were less open before,” he said.

 “There’s an understanding that maybe, maybe just churning out attacks against Canada isn’t going to make this problem go away.”